 The Concordia Counselors view students as unique individuals; each student is received with honor and respect.
 Confidentiality is a priority in all counseling sessions.
 Reasons to visit the counselor may include:

 - Academic difficulties

 - Family Issues

 - Friends/ Social Issues

 To make an appointment, please contact the counselors via email or through the Middle School secretary.

-Each Concordia High School counselor serves as an advocate in assisting students with all academic, personal, social, spiritual, and developmental needs.
+Each Concordia High School counselor serves as an advocate in assisting students with academic, personal, and social needs.
 In addition, the same counselor provides guidance in college and career planning.
-Students are typically referred to their counselors in one of four ways: self-referral, parental-referral, peer-referral, or teacher-referral.
-Students are assigned a counselor based on their homeroom.
+Counselors work closely with each student in a variety of school-wide, classroom, small-group, and individual meetings.

 The purpose of college guidance at Concordia is to provide a personalized, student-centered program that informs and supports both students and parents.
 Counselors help students discover college or university communities that will best serve their academic and personal growth.

 Our college guidance is a four-year program educating parents and students extensively about preparing for college, the college search process, completing applications, and ultimately selecting a college/university.
 The degree of guidance increases and becomes more specialized as students advance through Grades 9 to 12.
-All Grade 11 students are required to take a quarter credit college and career planning class, Gifts, Goals, and God, which helps students evaluate their values, interests, personality, and skills.
+All Grade 11 students are required to take a .5 credit college and career planning class, Identity, Vocation and Spirituality, which helps students to prepare for junior internships and begin preparation for college applications